PoCInnovation/Pool2022/Software/day01/Typescript/README.md

 system appeared, unfortunately it creates new problems and huge codebase met the [callback hell](https://www.geeksforgeeks.org/what-is-callback-hell-in-node-js/).

-A new concept then appear and definitely saved codebase from the hell : [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
+A new concept then appear and definitely saved codebase from the hell: [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).

 Promises allow a function to be waited before calling the next function.
 To use it, we use [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).